-Federal Council by a 2/3 vote of those voting.
+Federal Council by a majority vote of Council members voting.

-Petition to Federal Council submitted and signed by 10% of the Members of the Party in good standing.
+Petition to Federal Council submitted and signed by ten percent (10%) of the Members of the Party in good standing.

-Petition to Federal Council submitted and signed by the CEO of at least 1/3 of the registered electoral district and Provincial Organizations.
+Petition to Federal Council submitted and signed by the CEO of at least one third (1/3) of the registered EDAs and Provincial Organizations.

 A resolution adopted by a General Meeting by majority vote of those voting.

-When a General Meeting has been petitioned, Federal Council shall select the location and the date of the General Meeting, which date shall be set within ninety days of receipt of the petition.
+When a General Meeting has been petitioned, Federal Council shall select the location (virtual and/or physical) and the date of the General Meeting and inform members within 30 days of receipt of the petition.
+The meeting shall be held within 90 days of receipt of the petition.